rb23ack/HelixAlign/README.md

 The DNA sequences must only contain characters from the set {A, C, G, T}.
 The sequences can be of any length, but shorter sequences will calculate faster.
 Compete to achieve the highest matching percentage and top the leaderboard!

+## Enhanced Features

+- More will be added later s the game is still in development process

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.